 Ms. Diaz testified that Petitioner will consider both the FERC accounting and whether the function is a transmission or distribution service when including investments in the TDSIC Rider and will not limit the included costs to specific FERC accounts.
 She testified that the rates used for depreciation expense are the weighted average depreciation rates approved in Petitioner's most recent retail base rate case in Cause No. 45253 by the transmission and distribution plant groupings.
 Petitioner proposes to net depreciation expense on retired plant against depreciation on new plant included in the TDSIC Rider.
-She testified that Petitioner has estimated and included depreciation expense reductions for retirements in this plan filing so as to not recover new and replacement project depreciation expense on both the additions and the retired asset.
-Petitioner will present the actual calculations supporting the reductions for the depreciation expense credits in the first tracker filing.
+She testified that Petitioner has estimated and included depreciation expense reductions for retirements in this plan filing so as to not recover new and replacement project depreciation supporting the reductions for the depreciation expense credits in the first tracker filing.
 Ms. Diaz testified that the proposed deferred accounting treatment is in accordance with U.S. Generally Accepted Accounting Principles (GAAP) and is appropriate from both a ratemaking and an accounting perspective.